Mahasweta Devi: Early life and education

 Mahasweta Devi was born in a Bengali Brahmin family on 14 January 1926 in Dacca, British India (now Dhaka, Bangladesh).
 Her father, Manish Ghatak, was a poet and novelist of the Kallol movement, who used the pseudonym Jubanashwa (যুবনাশ্ব).
 Ghatak's brother was filmmaker Ritwik Ghatak.
 Devi's mother, Dharitri Devi, was also a writer and a social worker whose brothers include sculptor Sankha Chaudhury and the founder-editor of Economic and Political Weekly of India, Sachin Chaudhury.

 Devi's first schooling was in Dhaka, Eden Montessori School (1930).
 After that, she moved to West Bengal (now in India).
-Then she studied in Mission Girls' High School, Midnapore (1935).
-After that she was admitted to Santiniketan (1936 to 1938).
-After that, she studied at Beltala Girls' School (1939-1941) where she finished her matriculation.
-Then in 1944 she got I.A. from Asutosh College.
+Then she studied in Mission Girls' High School, Midnapore (1935), following which she was admitted to Santiniketan (1936 to 1938).
+Then she studied at Beltala Girls' School (1939-1941) where she finished her matriculation.
+In 1944, she got I.A. from Ashutosh College.
 She attended Rabindranath Tagore-founded Visva-Bharati University and completed a B.A.
 (Hons) in English, and then finished an M.A. in English at Calcutta University.